akashdip2001/kali-all-commands/README.md

 # snap install but not Working ---
          systemctl enable --now snapd.apparmor
- How to install Snap Store in KALI LINUX https://youtu.be/P_qg4ujwypE
+ How to install Snap Store in KALI linux https://youtu.be/P_qg4ujwypE

 # all imp.
 Softwers in KALI
     kdeconnect